f4pga/prjxray/docs/format/tile.rst

 -------------

 The file `tileconn.json` contains the information how the wires of neighboring tiles are connected to each other.
 It contains one entry for each pair of tile types, each containing a list of pairs of wires that belong to the same node.

+FIXME: This is a good place to add the tile wire, pip, site pin diagram.

 This file documents how adjacent tile pairs are connected.
 No directionality is given.